 "W" Withdrawal: "W" indicates that a student was permitted to withdraw from a course without academic penalty.
-Withdrawal without penalty will not be permitted past the midpoint of the semester.
+Withdrawal without penalty will not be permitted past the deadline posted on the academic calendar.

-"\" Learning Support Class: A letter grade followed by an asterisk (\) indicates a learning support course.
+"" Learning Support Class: A letter grade followed by an asterisk () indicates a learning support course.
 This grade will not be calculated in the Academic GPA, but will be calculated in the student's financial aid GPA for the Hope Scholarship program.